neuroscout/neuroscout/docs/cli/usage.md

 Usually, you'll at least want to mount a directory where you want to save the results.

-In this example, we mount both of these directories to local volumes:
+In this example, we mount both of these directories to local volumes in Docker:

     docker run -it --rm -v /home/user/out:/out neuroscout/neuroscout-cli run /out 5xH93